djdownes/CaptureCompare/README.md

          Run name must match exactly the directory name it was run in (e.g. "Test_A" above)

-2. A parameters file sepcifrying viewpoint name, starts and stops of viewpoint, exclusion and plotting regions, bin size, and window size
+2. A parameters file sepcifrying viewpoint name, starts and stops of viewpoint, exclusion and plotting regions, bin size, and window size.

 3. A run shell specificying the input options.
 For example see "compare.sh"